 Hearing Dogs & Equipment

-A Hearing Dog is a Service Animal for persons who are Deaf or Hearing Impaired.
-Service animals are defined as animals that are individually trained to do work or perform tasks for persons with disabilities, they are working animals and not pets, so the work or task that the animal has been trained to provide must be directly related to the person's disability.
-Animals whose sole function is to provide comfort or emotional support do not qualify as service animals.
-There are various types of Service Animals used in countries around the world, including Guide Horses in the UK and Service Monkeys in USA, but these are currently not trained or used in South Africa.
-Hearing Dogs and training is available from various organizations in South Africa for persons who are Deaf or Hearing Impaired, while training of various other types of Service Dogs is also available to assist Persons With Disabilities, such as:
+A Hearing Dog or Alert Dog is an Assistance Animal which assists persons who are Deaf or those who have Hearing Impairments in various ways.
+Assistance or Service animals are defined as animals that are individually trained to do work or perform tasks for persons with disabilities, they are working animals and not pets, so the work or task that the animal has been trained to provide must be directly related to the person's disability.

-A hearing dog is a type of Service dog specifically selected and trained to assist people who are deaf or hard of hearing by alerting their handler to important sounds, such as doorbells, smoke alarms, ringing telephones, or alarm clocks.
-They may also work outside the home, alerting to such sounds such as sirens, forklifts and a person calling the handler's name.
+Hearing Dogs are Assistance Dogs which have been specifically trained to assist persons who are deaf or hard of hearing by alerting their handler to important sounds, such as doorbells, smoke alarms, ringing telephones, or alarm clocks.
+Hearing Dogs can replace the need for other Alerting Devices used in the home but may also work outside the home, alerting their handler to sounds such as sirens, forklifts and a person calling the handler's name.

 Sign language is a language which chiefly uses manual communication to convey meaning, as opposed to acoustically conveyed sound patterns.
 This can involve simultaneously combining hand shapes, orientation and movement of the hands, arms or body, and facial expressions to express a speaker's thoughts.
 Sign languages share many similarities with spoken languages, which depend primarily on sound, which is why linguists consider both to be natural languages.
 There are however some significant differences between signed and spoken languages, such as how they use space grammatically, sign languages show the same linguistic properties and use the same language faculty as do spoken languages.
 They should not be confused with body language, which is a kind of non-linguistic communication.